 - Keepsake items – for example, baby hat, baby socks, hospital tags, pacifier, sonogram print out… anything that fits!

-- If your baby is on the way – add a sonogram print out, a baby shower invite, a print out of your pregnancy announcement…
+- If your baby is on the way – add a sonogram print out, a mini baby shower invite, a print out of your pregnancy announcement…

 - Glitter, tinsel or other pretty additions (optional!)